 Overview.
-Thesis Advisory Committees will be formed soon after choosing a Major Advisor (i.e., by October 31st of the second year) and will include three Associate Advisors in addition to the Major Advisor, one of whom must be a member of the Student Progress Committee (See "Thesis Advisory Committee Formation", p.13).
+Thesis Advisory Committees will be formed soon after choosing a Major Advisor (i.e., by October 31st of the second year) and will include three Associate Advisors in addition to the Major Advisor.
 The representative of the Student Progress Committee will serve as chair of the Advisory Committee.
 Associate Advisors should serve as a resource for students to draw upon as they conduct their dissertation research.
 Students must schedule Thesis Advisory Committee meetings at least once per year, but biannual meetings are recommended.
 Thesis Advisory Committee meetings must be completed by June 1st of each year to assist the Student Progress Committee in review of student progress during its academic year-end meeting in June.
 Once the Thesis Prospectus is approved and submitted, the purpose of the Thesis Advisory Committee during the annual/biannual meetings is to discuss progress on the aims, provide constructive criticism, and set research goals for the next period.
 Any major problems with approaches and techniques of the approved Thesis Prospectus that may necessitate modifications should prompt a meeting with the Thesis Advisory Committee for discussion.
 These meetings also provide an opportunity for committee members to advise the student on career development as they approach their thesis defense.

-Within a week before each Thesis Advisory Committee meeting, the student must provide each member with a written statement, 2-3 pages in length, of his or her progress during the preceding year and plans for the following year.
-Each member of the committee should also receive a copy of the previous committee report and the student's previous progress report.
-Without timely delivery of these documents, the meeting cannot proceed in a productive manner.
+Within a week before each Thesis Advisory Committee meeting, the student must provide each member with a written statement, typically ~ 1 page, of his or her progress during the preceding year and plans for the following year.
 At the beginning of the meeting, the committee may wish to ask the student to step out of the room so it can consider the most appropriate way to proceed in its discussions with the student.
 The Advisory Committee may also meet with the student in the absence of the Thesis Supervisor.
 Dual degree students returning to the clinic must schedule an annual Advisory Committee meeting one year prior to graduating.